Polaris-Linux/handbook/PostInstallation.md

 Optionally if you wanna get a screenshot to showoff to your friends run

 `about-polaris` to get the system stats.
+Soon will there will be an official Fastfetch/Neofetch for it